virresh/StockD/README.md

 - Download historical end-of-day data for equity and futures
 - Features three download profiles
 - Can use custom profiles for links and settings
+- Convert the EOD data into a common format which can be used by several professional softwares for charting

 ## F.A.Q
 - Who provides this data?
 The data provided can be set using given profiles.
 All the current profiles fetch data from Official NSE website.
 You may be able to use other community-supplied profiles as well.
+- What is the Data Format?
+All data is saved into comma seperated txt files with 8 columns, viz - Symbol, Date, Open, High, Low, Close, Open Interest
 - Selecting less indices still downloads data of all scripts?
 Yes.
 Indices are seperate from equity data.
 It is not feasible to download selected scrips only, instead it's way faster to download all data.
 Selecting indices only works when downloading data of indices, not scrips.
 - Can't download data?